ctm/yld/src/running.md

 when I still have them).
-So, instead of a blog, I'm sort of doing a book, and I'm using GitHub so that I can change things over time, but not in a sneaky way to pretend I didn't say something that later turns out embarrassing, but to allow me to eventually cut dross and provide useful information rather than a quick brain dump.
+So, instead of a blog, I'm sort of doing a book, and I'm using GitHub so that I can change things over time, but not in a sneaky way to pretend I didn't say something that later turns out embarrassing, but to allow me to _eventually_ cut dross and provide useful information rather than my initial quick brain dump.